 Real Safety and Security

 Regardless of where your news comes from, there are dangers in the world you should be protecting yourself and your family from.
-The latest data from the FBI reported there were more than 15,000 murders, 90,000 rapes, and 327,000 robberies across the country in 2015.
-Property crimes alone resulted in more than $14 billion in losses.
+According to the latest data from the FBI, violent crime such as murder, rape, assault and robberies remain high with over 800,000 reported offenses.
+Property crime like burglary, theft, and arson are also still rampant with over 4 million offenses recorded, resulting in more than $730 billion in losses.
 Protecting your family from these crimes also means protecting your home, whether you’re there or not.

 We surveyed more than 1,000 Americans about their media consumption preferences, as well as their fears and concerns.